diogoaduartereis/lbaw1751/README.md

 ### Banned
 Cannot authenticate, so post and vote permissions are not granted.
 He is only able to view the remaining time of his ban.
 He cannot logout.
 ### Authenticated
-Moreover, user can add, vote posts and mark their own as solved in the forum.
+User that can read as well as add, vote posts and mark their own as solved in the Q&A platform.
 He has a profile, with a rating to his questions and answers.
 He can logout.
 ### Administrator
 Inherits the functionalities from Authenticated.
 Moreover, is responsible for the management of users and for some specific supervisory and moderation functions.
 Operations like banning users, deleting posts, closing posts, marking posts as solved, moving posts between categories, etc. He can logout.